syncfusion-content/wpf-docs/wpf/Radial-Gauge/Labels.md

 ![Fraction_Digits_fo_lables](Labels_images/Fraction_Digits_for_lables.png)

-## Setting postfix and prefix for labels
+## Setting a postfix and prefix for labels

-You can postfix/prefix values to the scale labels using the `LabelPostfix` and `LabelPrefix` properties, respectively.
+You can postfix or prefix values to the scale labels using the `LabelPostfix` and `LabelPrefix` properties, respectively.

 ### Label postfix